Technology drives fundamental trends in real estate

 Partnering with Tesla on Gigafactory 1

-Arnold and Cusato, along with a team of Notre Dame architecture and engineering faculty, are involved in an innovative collaboration with Tesla on their Gigafactory 1 project in Reno, Nevada.
-Set to be the largest building in the world at over 15 million square feet, Tesla's challenges include providing for optimized manufacturing while allowing for building growth and expansion; and for Reno's leadership, the rapidly increasing population requires they plan for their community in a thoughtful, effective way.
+Arnold and Cusato, along with a team of Notre Dame architecture and engineering faculty, participated in an innovative collaboration with Tesla on their Gigafactory 1 project in Reno, Nevada.
+Set to be the largest building in the world at over 15 million square feet, Tesla's challenges included providing for optimized manufacturing while allowing for building growth and expansion; and for Reno's leadership, the rapidly increasing population requires they plan for their community in a thoughtful, effective way.

-The design studio explores how to efficiently move people and materials through the largest building in the world while also creating a sense of place.
-The studio also considers how to work with a local municipality to prepare for the increase in both direct and indirect employment into the community.
-The students and faculty pursue these ideas using a "First Principles Thinking” approach.
+The design studio explored how to move people and materials through the largest building in the world efficiently, while also creating a sense of place.
+The studio also considered how to work with a local municipality to prepare for the increase in both direct and indirect employment within the community.
+The students and faculty pursued these ideas using a "First Principles Thinking” approach.

 Preventing Coastal Flooding

 Westerink conducts research in computational science and engineering to help address the issue of storm surge and coastal flooding.
 In light of events like the flooding of New Orleans due to Hurricane Katrina, he explored how to understand coastal hydrodynamic processes and mitigate risk through high fidelity computer simulations.